 All trigger points are knots, but not all knots are trigger points.

-A true trigger point is caused by a lack of an energy molecule called adenosine triphosphate (ATP), usually due to the result of ischemia, a lack of blood supply to the muscle.
+A true trigger point is caused by a lack of an energy molecule called adenosine triphosphate (ATP).
+This is usually due to the result of ischemia, a lack of blood supply to the muscle.
 This can be the result of an injury or overuse.

-A “knot” is usually the result of an adhesion, or an area in a muscle where the overlying tissue, called fascia, has become dehydrated and grips on to the muscle fibers below causing them to tense.
+A “knot” is usually the result of an adhesion.
 Pain is contained to the area surrounding the knot.

 Trigger points form in common, predictable locations and “refer” pain to other areas of the body in predictable ways.

-For example, a common trigger point in the gluteus minimus refers pain down either the side of the leg, or down the back of the leg mimicking sciatica.
+For example, a common spot in the gluteus minimus refers pain down either the side of the leg or down the back of the leg mimicking sciatica.

 For several decades sustained forceful, painful pressure was believed to be the best treatment to release a trigger point.
 However, as more research has been done, it was discovered that causing further blood loss to the muscle could continue the cycle of trigger point development.